German-BioImaging/omero-rdf/README.rst

 omero-rdf
 =========

-A plugin for exporting rdf from OMERO
+A plugin for exporting RDF from OMERO

 Requirements
 ============

 * OMERO 5.6.0 or newer
-* Python 3.6 or newer
+* Python 3.8 or newer

 Installing from PyPI
 ====================

-This section assumes that an OMERO.py is already installed.
+This section assumes that an `OMERO.py <https://github.com/ome/omero-py>`_ is already installed.

 Install the command-line tool using `pip <https://pip.pypa.io/en/stable/>`_: